Ngozi Akotaobi PT, DPT, COMT, FAAOMPT

 Kenneth Taylor PT, DPT, OCS

 Dr. Taylor graduated in 2014 from the Doctor of Physical Therapy program at UIndy and completed his post-graduate residency at the James A. Haley Veterans’ Hospital in Tampa, FL.
 Most recently he completed his PhD in Public Health at the University of South Florida.
-Dr. Taylor worked in a clinical faculty position for several years before transitioning into full-time academia.
-He currently is an Assistant Professor in the Doctor of Physical Therapy Program at Gannon University in Ruskin, FL where he teaches in the orthopaedic and evidence-based practice courses.
+Dr. Taylor worked in a clinical faculty position for several years before transitioning into full-time academia and he is currently a Postdoctoral Research Fellow in the Department of Orthopaedic Surgery at Duke University and the Musculoskeletal and Surgical Sciences therapeutic area at the Duke Clinical Research Institute.